Business Structuring - Why Tax Shouldn't Be The Main Driver

 What are the most common business structuring errors we see with new clients?

-In our experience, we tend to see the errors gravitate towards the following six areas:
+In our experience, we tend to see the errors gravitate toward the following six areas:

 1) Operating as a Sole Trader or Partnership while holding substantial assets like the family home in the business operator's name(s).